birgitta410/monart/README.md

     url: https://the-go-host:8154
     user: xxx
     password: xxxx
-    timeDiff: -60    # (in minutes) if the Go server is in a different time zone than where artwise server is running
+    timeDiff: -60    # (in minutes) if the Go server is in a different time zone than where monart server is running
 ```

 ###Filter the jobs to show from CC Tray activity